-Nothing is as pleasant as receiving money from a freelance client after doing some work.
-The payment proves that you did a good job.
-Otherwise, the client wouldn't have paid.
-However, you would struggle being paid if you don't prepare and send an invoice professionally.
-The good news is that you no longer have to wonder how to do it because you can rely on freelance invoice template for ideas.
+The contract needs to be solid and well written.
+You would also struggle being paid if you don't prepare and send an invoice professionally.
+The good news is that you no longer have to wonder how to do it painstakingly through a manual, from scratch process.
+This is because you can rely on freelance invoice template for ideas.
 The template is a resourceful tool that all freelancers must have.

 It's common for a new freelancer to begin working without the right policies in place.
-Policies are good for your business.
+This is often a mistake because policies are good for your business.
 They are also good for your clients.
 It's common knowledge that customers don't want surprises, especially when it comes through invoices.
 The only surprise they would not mind is a discount.

 When it comes to invoices sent out to your freelancing clients, one thing you should avoid doing is undercharging for services offered.
 Make your prices close to what's prevalent in the market right now.
 Quoting low simply to attract more clients to your business is a mistake.
 If you continue undercharging, there would be nobody else to blame but yourself when your business appears only capable of attracting cheap clients, some of whom take off without paying.